The Garden, a fertile ground for the seed of fateweaving

 Something inside me kept projecting romantic meaning onto situations where it didn’t belong and longing for something that was seemingly not possible for me to realize.

 One evening during dinner I talked about this with a few people.
-One guy told me that when he had lived in environments where there was a lot of natural social intimacy, where people simply spent animating time together, that this tension disappeared.
+One guy told me that when he had lived in environments with lots of natural social intimacy, where people simply spent animating time together, that this tension disappeared.
 At the time I wasn’t convinced.
 But that conversation planted a seed.

 A few days later someone organized a playful decision-making workshop.
 The concept was that by learning to reframe the risk of making decisions, they can be made more easily.
 To embody this, each person had to make a decision about something they had secretly wanted to do but were afraid to commit to.
 To help with that, we paired up as commitment buddies.